adaltas/node-shell/doc/config/router.md

 # Router

-The `router` property is object which provide low level access to modify the behaviour of the router plugin.
+The `router` property is an object which provide low level access to modify the behaviour of the router plugin.

 * `writer` (string|StreamWriter)
   Where to print the help output.
 Possible string values include "stdout" and "stderr" and default to "stderr".
 The property is used internally by the help route.